ABVP celebrates 75th Independence Day by hoisting Tricolour at 590 places | Education

 - India

-The Akhil Bharatiya Vidyarthi Parishad (ABVP) on Sunday celebrated the 75th Independence Day by hoisting 590 flags at different locations in Delhi.
+The Akhil Bharatiya Vidyarthi Parishad (ABVP) on Sunday celebrated the 75th Independence Day by hoisting the Tricolour at 590 places in Delhi.

 The student wing of the BJP said in a statement that flag hoisting was followed by ''honouring freedom fighters, singing of the National Anthem, Bharat Mata pujan, and cultural programmes'' under its 'Ek Gaon, Ek Tiranga' campaign.